GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 #### Open the VPC Firewall
 Before we start, we need to make sure that HTTP traffic can flow within our network and that we can access our backend VMs

-To achieve this, we will need to open up the `default` network's firewall to allow HTTP connections (for the load balancer's health-check) and SSH connections (for us to ssh into VMs).
+To achieve this, we will need to open up the `ghack` network's firewall to allow HTTP connections (for the load balancer's health-check) and SSH connections (for us to ssh into VMs).

 You need to create 2 inbound firewall rules: